vdaas/vald/docs/api/status.md

 - There is no index data in Vald Agent components or running the indexing process in the Vald Agent components.
   When the Vald Agent component runs the indexing process (createIndex/saveIndex), any process won't run, and it will return with no result.
-- The request query vector or id is wrong when using the search/update/remove service.
+- The request query vector or ID is wrong when using the search/update/remove service.
   Notably, both update service and remove service require the ID of vector Vald Agent component already indexed.

 ## ALREADY_EXISTS